Why parents should consider the physiological causes of colic

 As I note elsewhere, there is evidence that baby care influences how much babies cry.
 However, there are plenty of parents who strive to do everything right, and still find themselves coping with colic.

-The causes of colic: Putting disease in perspective
+The causes of colic: Putting the risk of disease in perspective

 Some researchers have noted that less than 5% colic cases are caused by disease (e.g., Barr 1998).